 Wild, remote and stunningly beautiful, the city of Kodiak is a rugged outpost on Alaska’s famed “Emerald Isle.”
 Accessible only by plane or ferry, Kodiak is nearly 200 miles offshore from Homer and truly off the beaten path.
 But a visit here will find you in a different Alaska—one of extreme wilderness and beauty, populated by hearty, friendly frontier folks.
 Climb lush mountains rising out of the sea, fish meandering rivers filled with salmon, beachcomb surf-pounded sand beaches while spotting for whales and look for the famed Kodiak brown bear.
 You’ll also find a small, cosmopolitan city—with excellent museums, talented artists and fine food.
 Here’s why people come:

 You can get here by ferry in nine hours from Homer, which is 4-5 hours drive from Anchorage.
 Ferry travel needs to be arranged well in advance and is not frequent.
 For all these reasons, flying is your best choice for getting to Kodiak.
-You can get here in just 1 hour and 10 minutes on Alaska Airlines (typically 1-2 flights daily) or regional air carrier RavnAir (typically 2-3 flights daily).
+You can get here in just 1 hour and 10 minutes on Alaska Airlines (typically 1-2 flights daily).
 Be aware that Kodiak can get socked in by weather, which may delay your flight in or out of town.